HongkePn/RaCHseq_Probe_Design/README.md

 # RaCHseq Probe Design

+Hi this script has just been updated (2023-06-06).
+I might need to test if it works smoothly.
+Send emails if you have any questions:D

 ## Files required for probe design
 - A list of target genes
 - gencode.v40.primary_assembly.annotation.gtf (Download from Gencode)